r-downing/wifi-sous-vide/README.md

 Wemos D1 Mini Clone | [AliExpress](https://www.aliexpress.com/item/D1-mini-V2-Mini-NodeMcu-4M-bytes-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266/32681374223.html) | ~$3
 DS18B20 Waterproof Temp sensor | [Aliexpress](https://www.aliexpress.com/item/Free-Shipping-1pcs-DS18B20-Stainless-steel-package-1-meters-waterproof-DS18b20-temperature-probe-temperature-sensor-18B20/32305869288.html) | ~$1
 Solid state relay (DC control, AC output) | [Amazon](https://www.amazon.com/gp/product/B00E1LC1VK/ref=oh_aui_search_detailpage?ie=UTF8&th=1) | ~$10

+# Wiring

+## Wemos D1 Mini

+This is the main controller and power source for the other components.
+On my setup, I power this board via USB and a phone charger plug.

+## Relay

+The relay is connected with inverted logic (*LOW* turns the relay on).
+The **+** is connected to the 3.3v supply from the Wemos and the **-** is connected to the RELAY_PIN defined as **D7** in the code.

+## Temperature Sensor

+The temperature sensor is connected to the same ground and 3.3v supply from the Wemos, and the data wire is connected to the TEMP_SENSOR_PIN defined as **D4** in the code.